 - If you are unable to resolve your concern with the supervisor, please speak with the manager.
 The manager will work with you and your claim (worker) or account team (employer).

-- You have the right to request a fairness review by the Fairness Review Officer (FRO) through the Fair Process Review Centre (FPRC) which provides neutral, impartial and independent assistance to both workers, employers and dependants who feel they were treated unfairly.
+- If you are still not satisfied with the response you receive after speaking with a manager, you may request a formal fairness review by the Fair Process Review Centre, which provides neutral, impartial and independent assistance to both workers, employers and dependants who feel they were treated unfairly.
 There is no cost to this service.